ben-jacobson/Remora-STM32F4xx-PIO/README.md

 Port or Remora for STM32F4xx family, ported to use the latest Remora-Core abstraction layer.

 # Todos / Status
-- Network control code - Working - no known issues
 - JSON config loading - Working - no known issues
+- Ethernet Comms - in progress:
+    - Able to sync with LinuxCNC Component at full speed with an RPi5
+    - Can toggle estop in and out on
+    - Can run LinuxCNC test program
+    - Further testing required on joint command and feedback latency.
 - SPI Comms - in progress:
-    - Current status:
+    - Able to sync with LinuxCNC Component at full speed with an RPi5
-        - Able to toggle estop in and out on an Rpi5 at full speed.
+    - Can toggle estop in and out on
-        - Known issue are: mem2mem hangs indefinately, RX complete and Half complete seem to differ in implementation to H7 build, need to verify this.
+    - Can run LinuxCNC test program
+    - Further testing required on joint command and feedback latency.
 - UART support - Working on both UART2 and UART3 peripherals, can be set in PlatformIO.ini for your build target.
 - SDIO - Working - Tested on F446ZE and F446RE, able to load config from micro SD card.
 - Modules - in progress: